gopi487krishna/proposal-gsoc-2020/README.md

 Also we are always trying to convert string to some type which literally means we are trying to parse a values.
 For this boost provides a special purpose library for writing parsers called boost::spirit::qi and one of the functions in this library is called parse which takes linear time ( 0 overhead ) for processing numeric values.
 Being barebones in nature this is the fastest in town with considerable performance difference over lexical cast.

 **Strict Conformance to the FITS standard**
-Currently the codebase for **fits module** does not confirm to the fits standard in many places such as testing whether the keywords are in correct format (   or checking whether the requires
+Currently the codebase for **fits module** does not confirm to the fits standard in many places such as testing whether the keywords are in correct format ( Currently only 8 byte chunks are copied )  or checking whether the required keywords are present in order.
+Although it does not affect really for most of the applications, It can significantly create a problem